TamirZe/Matching-methods-for-truncation-by-death-problems/README.md

 where both the principal score and the outcome model are misspecified, while changing the parameter scen to be equal to 2 (high $\pi_{pro})$), will enable to obtain the results in in Table 2 (Scenario B) of the main text.

-%The simulations can be ran through the scripts in the Main_run folder.
-%Every script contains the main code for a given number of covariates and strata proportions
-%(\pi_{as} = 0.5,0.75$, and low/high $\pi_{pro})$.
-%Different parameters per each Scenario are the number of covariates,
-%betas_GPI (changing according to the number of covariates and whether or not interactions are included in the true %outcome model), gamma_ah, gamma_pro (changing according to the number of covariates and strata proportions).
+Argument_mat includes the followeing arguments: AX_interactions, misspec_PS, misspec_outcome, xi, and xi_assm.
+AX_interactions equals TRUE if the outcome model includes all A-X interactions, and FALSE otherwise.

-The parameters misspec_PS and misspec_outcome equal zero under a correctly specification of the principal score model and the outcome models, and two for misspecification of the principal score model and the outcome models.
+The parameters misspec_PS and misspec_outcome equal zero under a correctly specified model, and two under a misspecified model.

 (2) Simulations_figures:
 ----------------------------------

-Visualizing the simulation results, using figures and tables.
 This folder contains the scripts for creating the figures and the tables presented in Section 7 of the main text and in Section C of the Web Appendix.

 (3) EM: